 But what holds Wonder back is that, though each song stands on its own feet, few stand tall enough to keep my attention.
 “Neopolitan Dream” and “Coin Laundry” entice repeat listening.
 So does the swirling, half-mourning, half-rejoicing “Stevie,” and the album’s most surprising and plainly gorgeous ballad, “Valium.”
 These songs are the stuff of classic pop records.
 The tracks in between just slide by too inconspicuously – enjoyable, but somehow missing something.

 To say Wonder is a joy from start to finish would be, for me, an exaggeration.
 But Mitchell’s earnestness throughout implies it was a joy to create, and I’m certain for many listeners, the record will meet and exceed its creator’s expectations.
-Wonder is a record for those with an appetite for twee feminity and sounds that stay on the trebley side of things.
+Wonder is a record for those with an appetite for twee femininity and sounds that stay on the trebly side of things.
 More importantly, it’s for those interested in music that derives its power from some element beyond the sum of its parts.
 For those of you who, like me, are torn between delight and disappointment, let’s keep our fingers crossed for the next one.